This article was written by an external contributor. Pippa Stacey has written a guide for any disabled graduates who are hunting for a new job.

 Consider specialist resources/ programmes

-It can be frustrating working your way through job listings without spotting opportunities suitable for you.
+It can be frustrating working your way through graduate job listings without spotting opportunities suitable for you.
 That’s why it’s worth using specialist resources throughout your job hunting too.

 Platforms such as EmployAbility and EvenBreak aim to connect disabled jobseekers with suitable opportunities with reputable employers.
 Or, if you want to learn more about the recruitment process and how you can maximise your chances of being successful, the disability charity Scope offer a Support to Work programme: providing specialist online mentoring over the course of 12 weeks.